asila/Field/README.md

 Field
 =====

-Analyses of AfSIS sentinel site field data.
+Analyses of AfSIS site field data from 60 AfSIS sentinel sites, and a growing number of confluence point sites in Ethiopia.